Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Idealized information rate and efficiency

 \subsection{Efficiency}

-In the QKD scheme, reference \cite{ref46} gives the definition of efficiency in the scheme.
+The efficiency of quantum secret sharing schemes has been discussed in multiple papers \cite{ref31, ref32, ref33, ref34, ref35}. \cite{ref31, ref32, ref33} Mainly discussed the efficiency during the secret reconstruction phase of the scheme, which is defined by the maximum communication cost of each authorized subset in the access structure of the scheme.
+Therefore, the efficiency of the entire process of the scheme has not been studied. \cite{ref35} gives the definition of efficiency in the quantum key distribution scheme.
 This definition follows the approximation of the Holevo bound, requiring the optimization of quantum resources and the minimization of classical communication overhead.
-If the scheme does not involve classical communication, the efficiency of the quantum key distribution scheme can be simplified to the following form:
+If the scheme in \cite{ref35} does not involve classical communication, the efficiency of the quantum key distribution scheme can be simplified to the following form:

 {where} $c$ represents the number of shared classical bits, and $q$ represents the total number of particles prepared in the scheme, including the total information number of particles $q_I$ and decoy particle $q_E$.

-In essence, from the perspective of the minimal authorized subsets contained in the access structure, the efficiency in reference \cite{ref46} is studied for the case where the access structure contains only one authorized subset.
-Based on this, this paper derives the definition of efficiency from the minimal authorized subsets of the QSS scheme on the general access structure.
+In essence, from the perspective of the MAS contained in the access structure, the scheme in \cite{ref35} can be regarded as the case that its access structure contains only one MAS, i.e. the efficiency of its scheme is precisely that of its unique MAS.
+Based on this, this paper extends the concept of efficiency from \cite{ref35}, introducing the efficiency of any MAS within a general access structure.